 In general CPU utilization and Throughput are maximized and other factors are reduced for proper optimization.

-To decide which process to execute first and which process to execute last to achieve maximum CPU utilisation, computer scientists have defined some algorithms, they are:
+To decide which process to execute first and which process to execute last to achieve maximum CPU utilization, computer scientists have defined some algorithms, they are:

 We will be discussing all the scheduling algorithms, one by one, in detail in the next tutorials.